Minee-Liane-Choi/MineeChoiLab/research/index.md

 # {% include icon.html icon="fa-brands fa-researchgate" %}Publications

+We post our published works on this page.
+You can also find additional information about our research activities via the links below."

 {% for link in page.links %}
     {% assign key = link[0] %}
     {% assign value = link[1] %}